Difference Between Fair Value and Market value

-Fair value is the most used term when comes to valuing an asset.
+Fair value is the most used term for valuing an asset.
 Fair value can be best defined as the value by which an asset changes hands between two parties.
-It is more likely traced with the fair value of a share price.
-On the other hand, the market value of an asset or anything is simply can be defined as the value that the market is made for an asset
+It is more likely traced to the fair value of a share price.
+On the other hand, the market value of assets or anything can be defined as the market’s value for it.

-- Market value is not an appropriate method to judge the true value of an asset as market value is highly dependant on the forces of demand and supply which is very fluctuating and is dynamic in nature.
-On the contrary fair value is not dependant on the forces of any demand and supply and is purely dependant on what is the true value of the asset
+- Market value is not an appropriate method to judge the true value of an asset as it is highly dependent on the forces of demand and supply, which are very fluctuating and are dynamic.
+On the contrary, fair value is not dependent on the strengths of any market demand and supply and is purely dependent on the asset’s true value.

-- Another major difference is that the fair value of an asset is always adjusted for an impairment which is due to the asset in order to arrive at the true value of the asset.
-On the other hand market value is the value which is simply determined by the two parties when they meet and after negotiation, they arrive at a deal price which is not always logically driven and are often irrational in nature
+- Another significant difference is that the asset’s fair value is always adjusted for impairment because the property arrives at the true value.
+On the other hand, market value is the value that is determined by the two parties when they meet.
+After negotiation, they arrive at a price that is not always logically driven and often irrational.

-- The model of fair value is often the model of the fundamental valuation of an asset or a company etc. The fundamental value of an asset is known as the fair value and what should the asset actually worth.
-Market value is the value which is decided by the market and is not derived fundamentally
+- The fair value model is often the model of the fundamental valuation of an asset or a company etc. The actual value is the fair value and what the asset should be worth.
+Market value is decided by the market and is not derived fundamentally.

 |Fair Value||Market Value|

-Understanding the differences between the fair and the market value is very important especially when you are in a valuation industry.
-A valuation firm will try to value the value of an asset through various methods in order to decide which value is a close fit for the asset to sell it at a price that correctly reflects the value of the asset.
+Understanding the differences between the fair and the market value is significant, especially in the valuation industry.
+A valuation firm will try to value the value of an asset through various methods to decide which deal is a close fit for the asset to sell at a price that correctly reflects the asset’s value.

-Often for an asset where there is no open market determining the fair value of the asset often becomes difficult and costly.
-However, besides its minor shortcomings, the fair valuation methodology supersedes the other valuation methods and it usually considered as best practice in the industry.
+Often for an asset with no open market, determining the asset’s fair value often becomes difficult and costly.
+However, besides its minor shortcomings, the appropriate valuation methodology supersedes the other valuation methods, and it is usually considered as best practice in the industry.

-This has been a guide to Fair Value vs Market Value.
-Here we discuss the top 4 differences between fair and market value along with infographics and comparison table.
-You may also have a look at the following articles –
+This article has guided the difference between fair value and market value.
+Here, we discuss the top 4 differences with infographics and a comparison table.
+You may also have a look at the following articles: –